wisemen-digital/node-core/packages/pgboss-nestjs-job/README.md

     PgBossWorkerModule.forRoot({
-      queueName, // The name of the queue to process concurrency, // The number of jobs to process concurrently batchSize, // The number of hobs to fetch fetchRefreshThreshold, // Refresh threshold to fetch jobs pollInterval // The interval (in milliseconds) to poll for new jobs })
+      queueName, // The name of the queue to process concurrency, // The number of jobs to process concurrently batchSize, // The number of jobs to fetch fetchRefreshThreshold, // Refresh threshold to fetch jobs pollInterval // The interval (in milliseconds) to poll for new jobs })